Divide and conquer strategy and merge sort

 In this phase, the subproblems are solved recursively.
 Finally, the smaller results are combined to form the final solution of the original problem.

 Merge sort is based on the divide and conquer strategy.
-To sort an array of n elements, it follows the below steps:
+To sort an array of n

-• It sorts the smaller parts and combines the smaller solutions to create the final result.
+parts recursively until there is only one element in each part. - It sorts the smaller parts and combines the smaller solutions to create the final result.

 The following figure illustrates how merge sort follows the divide and conquer strategy.